-Successful clothing retailer Sussan is being accused of ordering staff to start work 15 minutes before their rostered shift without pay.
+Clothing retailer Sussan has been accused of directing staff to start work 15-minutes before their rostered shift without pay.

-A number of Sussan workers have contacted Fair Work Claims alleging they have been directed by their managers to start early to make sure stores are up and running by their scheduled opening time.
+A number of staff allege managers direct them to start early to ensure stores are up-and-running by their scheduled opening time.

 Mr Heffernan said workers could be missing out on thousands of dollars in unpaid wages.

-Fair Work Claims wants to hear from other Sussan workers who are made to start their shift early.
+As a result, Fair Work Claims wants other Sussan workers to come forward.

-“We are most interested in helping any other workers get to the bottom of any wage theft claims they may have,” Mr Heffernan said.
+“We wan to help Sussan workers get to the bottom of any wage theft claims they may have,” Mr Heffernan said.